 According to the regulations of the International Convention on the Trade of Endangered Species (CITES) MOm is an accredited research institute (Prot.
 No.: 89670/1427/12‐3‐2007 / Code Nr.: GR 003).
 All research and rehabilitation and reintroduction efforts of the Organization are carried out with the necessary permits from the national and international competent authorities.

-Since 1996, MOm has been a member of IUCN (International Union for the Conservation of Nature), the largest organization in the world for the protection of the natural environment.
+Since 1996, MOm has been a member of IUCN (International Union for the Conservation of Nature), the largest organization in the world for the protection of the natural environment and has participated with a representative in the Seal Specialist Group.

 As foreseen by the Statutes of MOm, the highest governing body of MOm is the General Assembly, which convenes once a year and consists of the regular, voting members of MOm.
 The Board of Directors of MOm has five members that are elected every two years by the General Assembly of MOm and convenes once a month.